Why is this important?

 If you have to pay for treatment because you do not meet the residence conditions, this does not count as discrimination.
 However, you must be given clear information about charges in a way you understand.
 This could include providing information in a foreign language or an interpreter, if necessary.
 If you aren't given clear information, this might be discrimination and you can complain about it.

-For more information about making a complaint about the NHS in England, see NHS and local authority social services complaints.
+For more information about making a complaint about the NHS in England, see Dealing with NHS problems - where to start.
 In Scotland, see NHS complaints.
 In Wales, see NHS complaints in Wales.
 In Northern Ireland, see HPSS complaints in Northern Ireland.

 Treatment which is always free of charge